Azraq refugee camp: Actuality

 As the Syrian refugee crisis attained global public awareness in late 2015, the state of the Azraq refugee camp became involved in political considerations.
 In November 2015, retired neurosurgeon Ben Carson visited the camp, as part of trying to bolster his foreign policy expertise during his 2016 U.S. presidential campaign.
 He concluded that rather than refugees coming to the United States, they should be sheltered in nearby countries in the Middle East.

 Population of the camp gradually increased throughout the second half of 2015, but remained well below initial expectations.
 By early 2016, another problem with filling the camp were the large numbers of refugees being held up at a military-controlled area along the border with Syria where there was slow processing of them due to security and other reasons.
 Efforts to improve the electricity situation at the camp continued, with a 6-megawatt, $10 million solar power project underway, the first parts of which were scheduled to come online in mid-2016.

 In March 2019 the Women and Girls Safe Space Centre was opened within the camp by the Danish Refugee Council.
 With activities including protection awareness, support groups, and recreational and financial skills training activities, it proved to be a popular resource within the camp.
 By then the camp's population numbered over 35,000.

+Following the fall of the Assad regime in Syria, many residents expressed hope at being able to return to their home country, and a number of refugees departed the camp to return to their homes.
+Nevertheless, the situation has been complicated by the precarious economic and security situation in Syria, with some returning refugees expressing concern at the lack of housing or economic opportunities in the country.
+Because of this, the number of refugees who hoped to be able to return to Syria dropped from 68% in a poll in January 2025 to 32% by April 2025.

+In July 2025 it was reported that UNICEF along with the UK's Foreign, Commonwealth & Development Office (FCDO), signed a new £1.5 million agreement, that will ensure the continuity of water supply to the refugees.